What is IP Geolocation?

-RIRs in turn delegate a portion of their allocated address space to Local internet Registries (LIRs), e.g. APNIC delegates to the Japan Network Information Center (JPNIC).
+RIRs, in turn, delegate a portion of their allocated address space to Local Internet Registries (LIRs), e.g. APNIC delegates to the Japan Network Information Center (JPNIC).
 All registries both regional and local allocate their remaining available address space to organisations seeking to utilise it on the public internet.

 Business entities (or autonomous networks) that are assigned IP address space for their own use are called Autonomous Systems (AS).
-They must first register as an AS, receiving a globally unique Autonomous System Number (ASN) which can then be used to identify them.
+They must first register as an AS, receiving a globally-unique Autonomous System Number (ASN) which can then be used to identify them.

-The internet Service Provider (ISP) is the most typical example of an AS operator, but it is not the only one.
+The Internet Service Provider (ISP) is the most typical example of an AS operator, but it is not the only one.
 Virtually, any organisation seeking to use their own IP addresses on the internet qualifies as an AS.
-It is a common occurrence that AS entities liberally uses their allocated IP space in any manner they wish, and more importantly, in any geographical location they like.
+It is a common occurrence that AS entities liberally use their allocated IP space in any manner they wish, and more importantly, in any geographical location they like.
 They can allocate it to any AS entity/network within the same enterprise regardless of global location or even sublease it to a completely unrelated, geographically remote entity.
 Despite existing regulations, there is no way to restrict allocated IP address space geographically.

 Therefore, the only ultimately accurate IP Geolocation data is that which is made available by AS operators, who are the only ones who confidently know how and where their IP addresses are utilised.
 AS, however, are not obliged to share their internal data with any other entity, except for law enforcement agencies within the determined jurisdiction boundaries.

 Existing commercial IP Geolocation service providers do not have access to AS internal data.
 Some of these service providers claim they have integrated services with ISPs or receive data directly from ISPs.
-Considering there are more than 80,000 registered ASs, of which more than 60,000 are active at any one time (active ASNs ranked list), it is largely impractical to form commercial relationships with all.
+Considering there is more than 80,000 registered ASs, of which more than 60,000 are active at any one time (active ASNs ranked list), it is largely impractical to form commercial relationships with all.
 Receiving the data from a small number of local ISPs may improve regional geolocation accuracy to a minor extent but is not sufficient on a global scale.